parflow/parflow/docs/user_manual/source/user_manual.rst

    \begin{aligned}
    k_r(p) = \sum_{i=0}^{degree} c_ip^i.\end{aligned}

-This key specifies the geometries on which relative permeability will be given.
+*list* **Phase.RelPerm.GeomNames** no default This key specifies the geometries on which relative permeability will be given.
 The union of these geometries must cover the entire computational domain.
-Example Useage:

 .. container:: list